inambioinfo/chipseq-installer/README.txt

 try to install atlas using this command:
 >  fab -f chipseq-build/scripts/chipseq_installer.py local install_atlas

+- The installer script uses fabric and requires that you can do a 'ssh localhost' on your installation machine.
+If you cannot you will have to setup your ssh keys like this:
+> cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys"

 --------------------------------------------------------------------------------
 -- 1. Before you have any of our codes on your computer...
 --------------------------------------------------------------------------------